-For someone graduating into tech, it’s a useful skill to be able to withstand the disinterested gaze—collimated through glasses thick and transparent as hockey pucks—of gathered young engineers listening with open mouths and a slightly hunched backs.
-Fortunately, I now have a solid decade’s head start in practice over most of my peers, thanks to having lead and taught various teams and organizations of proto-engineers since middle school, yet humbling to think that there are heroes who do this as a lifelong career.
+These days, a useful quality to have is the endurance to weather the disinterested gaze—collimated through glasses thick and transparent as hockey pucks—of gathered young engineers listening with open mouths and a slightly hunched backs.
+It freaks me out that I now have a solid decade’s worth of practice doing this, thanks to leading and teaching proto-engineers since middle school, yet humbling to think that there are heroes who do this as a lifelong career.

 Most recently, I’m proud to have taught a three-part workshop on printed circuit board (PCB) fabrication as part of the GT Invention Studio/Makers Club fall series.
 Among other records set this semester, this was the first time ever that the Invention Studio was inhabited by an electrical engineering majority, when otherwise it comprises mechanical engineers with grease guns and crescent wren—UGGHRRR WOW THREADS SUCH METAL MUCH FEEDS & SPEEDS.
-It felt weird, but didn’t smell as bad as I expected.
+It felt weird, but smelled better than anyone hoped for.

 On top of attendance, reception to the PCB workshop was great.
-People had all pulled out their laptops with EAGLE already installed, as if they had actually read the emails I had sent out.
-I was pleasantly surprised to hear that people had learned useful things through me.
+People had all pulled out their laptops with EAGLE already installed, as if they had read the emails I had sent out.
+I was surprised to hear that useful knowledge had diffused into the crowd.

 The workshop was split over three days, and I had digital materials prepared for each one.
 The first and last sessions used Keynote presentations, while the in-between session had paper handouts.
 You can download these in PDF by clicking on them.

-Obviously, what also helps pacing is having focused, eager students but not too many of them.
+Obviously, what also helps pacing is having a controlled number of focused, eager students.
 With a class of about 10 to 15, it wasn’t impossible to make sure everyone was following.

 By the last session, people were bringing in their projects and devkits they had bought to play with.
-That was great!
-I feel incredibly fortunate to have had such an excellent audience.
+That was nifty!
+I’m incredibly fortunate to have had such an excellent audience.
 I’m super motivated to try this again, hopefully with improvements.